-In their kitten stage of life, they learn to knead around their mothers’ belly to improve the flow of milk from her teats.
+During the kitten stage of life, they learn to knead around their mothers’ belly to improve the flow of milk from her teats.

 According to Frontiers in Veterinary Science, cats don’t differentiate humans from other cats regarding social behavior.
-Cats often use the same body and facial signals when communicating with their owners.
+Cats use the same body and facial signals when communicating with their owners.

 For instance, cats will raise their tail when greeting their owners after a short absence.
 It’s also common for cats to rub themselves around their owner’s body to get their attention.
-These social cues are strong indicators that cats probably see us as their family.

 As stated, cats are capable of developing emotional attachments to their owners.
-Current Biology found that cats exhibit both secure and insecure attachment just like humans do.

 Similarly, when your cat wraps its tail around your leg, this communicates friendship and affection.